domfarolino/opengl-experiments/README.md

 ## Installing SDL2 (macOS)

-There are two valid ways to install SDL2 on macOS.
+There are two ways to install SDL2 on macOS.
 The first is seamless and requires no compiling.
 Go to the [SDL download page](https://www.libsdl.org/download-2.0.php) and downloading the `.dmg` file.
 Run the `.dmg` file and follow the very simple accompanying `ReadMe.txt`.